Junos16/Notes/Analysis/Running.md

   - I need very specific non-trivial examples t
   - Assuming that the answer is that we can do calculus, what makes the concepts of calculus important to us?
 - When generalizing from reals to metric/topological/functional spaces, what properties of reals are being preserved and what are not?

+- What is the distinction between lub property, intuitive notion of completeness, dedeking completeness, cauchy completeness + archimedean property